ark3/wedding/index.md

 ## Where's your wedding registry?

 ... about that.
-Please don't bring boxed gifts.
+We don't have one.
+We'd appreciate it if you didn't bring boxed gifts.
 As most of you are aware, we recently merged two apartments into one.
 And it’s _full_.
 In addition, we will not have room in the car to transport boxed gifts along with us on our mini-moon trip.
 However, we will have space for cards. 😉

 <small>
 **Note**: Violators of this policy will be in charge of buying drinks at the after-party.